-If you’re lucky enough to be retired, you mightn’t even want to become fluent in Spanish.
+If you’re lucky enough to be retired, you might not even want to become fluent in Spanish.
 Maybe you just want to speak conversational Spanish with friends or family members in Spanish speaking countries.
-If this is the case, there are plenty of conversational language courses available where you can work on language skills such as comprehension and speaking.
+If this is the case, there are plenty of conversational language courses available that can help you hold a conversation with a native, and in doing so you will work on language skills such as comprehension and speaking.

 However, if you want to learn to speak advanced Spanish, you are going to have to do a lot more than read a few basic Spanish phrases before you go to bed.
 That said, intensive language lessons can help you learn about Spanish culture as well as all the intricacies of this fascinating language.

 We often mention this when talking about foreign language learning.
 Immersion is magic when it comes to language learning.
 That’s why so many young people decide to travel abroad during their studies.

 There’s nothing stopping anyone from moving abroad to learn a foreign language.
 You can go to Spain, Central America, or South America.
 The choice is yours!